Posterno/posterno/readme.txt

 == Changelog ==

+= 1.1.3 18th October 2019 =

+- Added: support for the new user [registrations moderation extension](https://posterno.com/extensions/registration-moderation).
+- Tweak: moved registration emails trigger to a hook.
+- Tweak: added new parameter to registration success message filter.

 = 1.1.2 15th October 2019 =

 - Added: pending listings count into the "at glance" dashboard widget.